-Many researchers have proposed ways of customizing Web sites to the needs of specific users [5] [7] [8] [9] [15].
-For an overview we refer the reader to the work of [22].
 Most of these efforts use data mining techniques in order to extract useful patterns and rules from the users' navigational behavior and based on these patterns they modify the site's content and structure so as to meet specific user interests.
-In the last years, there has been a surge of interest into enabling semantically-driven site modifications [8] [14].
+In the last years, there has been a surge of interest into enabling semantically-driven site modifications [11] [19].
 In this respect, researchers have explored the use of ontologies in the user profiling process.
-We refer the reader to the work of [10] for an overview on the role of ontologies in the site customizations.
-There also exist studies [12] [16] that examine the sites' content in order to extract specific features.
+We refer the reader to the work of [13] for an overview on the role of ontologies in the site customizations.
+There also exist studies [17] [21] that examine the sites' content in order to extract specific features.
 Such features are integrated in the customization process, so as to retrieve similarly characterized content.
 In this direction, researchers have investigated the problem of providing Web site visitors with recommendations that relate to their interests [4].
 Recommendation systems match the user activity against specific profiles and provide every user with a list of recommended hypertext links.
-In [13] the authors used an ontology and utilized the Wu & Palmer similarity measure [21] for estimating the impact of different concepts on the users' navigational behavior.
+In [18] the authors used an ontology and utilized the Wu & Palmer similarity measure [30] for estimating the impact of different concepts on the users' navigational behavior.
 However, there are no results reported on the impact of the recommendation process.
-In our work, we extend the approaches suggested by other researchers and we combine them in novel ways in an attempt to build a recommendation mechanism that explores a subject hierarchy not only towards the identification of the user interests, but also towards the evaluation of the identified preferences in terms of time persistence.
-Moreover, we introduce some novel measures for the estimation of the user interests, which we deem complementary to existing ones.
+In our work, we extend the approaches suggested by other researchers and we combine them in novel ways in an attempt to build a recommendation mechanism that explores a subject hierarchy not only towards the identification of the user interests, but also towards the evaluation of the user interests, which we deem complementary to existing ones.